 Advancement also depends upon performance and qualification for the higher level.
 Each state has different rules regarding qualifications, but they may require candidates to be a certain age, have a particular amount of experience and possess a specific level of education.
 They may also need to be a licensed peace or probation officer for that state.

-Salary data for probation officers from the U.S. Bureau of Labor Statistics (BLS) determined that their median income for 2015 was $49,360.
-The employment projection for the 2014 to 2024 period showed an anticipated 4% increase in jobs for probation officers and correctional treatment specialists, per BLS reports.
+Salary data for probation officers from the U.S. Bureau of Labor Statistics (BLS) determined that their mean income for 2018 was $58,790.
+The employment projection for the 2018 to 2028 period showed an anticipated decrease in jobs for probation officers and correctional treatment specialists, per BLS reports.

 Deputy probation officers work for federal or state courts, and help convicted criminals reintegrate into society.
 Some of their tasks include investigating the offender's background and recommending living arrangements and the level of supervision needed when the person is released.
 They counsel these individuals to help them adjust when they leave prison.